 Activity Plan and Timeline

-The Tune-In 2025 Program consists of three interactive webinars and an intensive in-person training course.
+The Tune-In 2025 Program consists of three interactive webinars and an intensive in-person symposium.

-This first session will focus on audience experiences from the perspective of professionals in the sector.
-Essentially, this meeting aims to share insights on where we currently stand regarding Audience Outreach in the early, classical, and world music sectors, exploring challenges, successes, and potential strategies for engagement.
-This will be an interactive session, encouraging participants to share their insights with both the group and the keynote speakers.
+This first session focused on audience experiences from the perspective of professionals in the sector.
+Essentially, this meeting aimed to share insights on where we currently stand regarding Audience Outreach in the early, classical, and world music sectors, exploring challenges, successes, and potential strategies for engagement.
+This was an interactive session, encouraging participants to share their insights with both the group and the keynote speakers.

 For this second discussion, will take a closer look at initiatives that connect music performances with storytelling by placing them in a historical context.
 We will explore how narratives can deepen the audience’s understanding and emotional connection to the music while providing a richer cultural perspective.